TheGamerCant/Across-The-Dnieper/AcrossTheDnieper/ATD-documentation/Poland-Sejm.md

 THIS.party_vote_percentage		- Float array.
-Percentage of votes won by party, =/= current party popularity THIS.PREV_party_vote_percentage	- Float array THIS.largest_party				- Integer variable, indexing the largest party THIS.state_img_progressbar		- Token variable THIS.state_img_overlay			- Token variable
-THIS.state_img_position_x		- Integer variable, defines the X pos in the state map view THIS.state_img_position_y		- Integer variable, defines the Y pos in the state map view
+Percentage of votes won by party, =/= current party popularity THIS.PREV_party_vote_percentage	- Float array THIS.largest_party				- Integer variable, indexing the largest party THIS.state_img_progressbar		- Token variable, GFX type THIS.state_img_overlay			- Token variable, GFX type THIS.state_img_position_x		- Integer variable, defines the X pos in the state map view THIS.state_img_position_y		- Integer variable, defines the Y pos in the state map view

+Party arrays - These allow for a sort of OOP-lite, allowing us to index to another array based on the value of one, giving us GFX, strings and variables for parties
+POL.party_names_long_nocolour_array		- Token array, string type
+POL.party_names_short_nocolour_array		- Token array, string type
+POL.party_names_long_colour_array		- Token array, string type
+POL.party_names_short_colour_array		- Token array, string type
+POL.party_seat_count					- Integer array, seats in national parliament POL.party_seat_count					- Integer array, seats in national parliament

 Poland scoped variables and arrays:
-POL.government_status_display_array - Used to display what parties are in power, in opposition and are neutral in the Sejm GUI.
+POL.government_status_display_array 	- Token array, used to display what parties are in power, in opposition and are neutral in the Sejm GUI.
 Any party with 0 seats is removed from the array
+POL.POL_electoral_map_selected_state	- Integer, corresponds with selected state.
+Defaults to 0